 Do not upload academic papers, theses, or dissertations as part of your statement of purpose.
 These items are not required.
 If you wish to submit them, please do so separately by uploading them in the ‘additional information’ section of the application.
 We do not accept materials submitted via email.

-The use of secure electronically-delivered transcripts that are pass code protected is encouraged.
-It’s eco-friendly and the document’s certified digital signature ensures that it has been prepared by the college/university and that the document is original and unaltered.
-If you submit a secure electronic transcript, you will not need to provide the paper transcripts.
+- Electronic Delivery: The use of secure electronically-delivered transcripts that are passcode protected is necessary.
+The document’s certified digital signature embedded in the document PDF assures us that it has been prepared by the college/university and that the document is original and unaltered.
 Please check with the registrar’s office of your college/university to see if they provide secure electronic certified transcript service.
+NOTE: Transcripts sent as email attachments are not accepted.

 All electronically delivered transcripts should be sent to email@example.com.